Cybersecurity first principles: risk assessment.

 The point to all of this is that it is possible to forecast the probability of some future and mind-numbingly complex event with precision.
 If the soccer moms can accurately predict the future of the Syrian President, surely a bunch of no-math CISOs, like me, can forecast the probability of a material impact due to a cyber event for their organizations.

-Cybersecurity risk books and experts to help clarify.
+Cybersecurity risk that books and experts can help clarify.

 For cybersecurity specifically, I recommend to two Cybersecurity Canon Hall of Fame books

 - Measuring and Managing Information Risk: A FAIR Approach by Jack Freund and Jack Jones